AgentAiDrive/AgenticAV/sma-av-streamlit/README.md

 Open http://localhost:8501 in your browser.
 Follow the steps described in the runbook to seed the database, create agents, author recipes and test connectors.

 For development, use core/mcp/scaffold.py to generate new connectors and ensure the template functions are defined.

+### Bundle metadata storage

+Orchestrator/fixed-agent bundles generated via the `/sop` flow are recorded in `data/recipes/bundles/index.json`.
+Each entry stores:

+- `bundle_id`: slug derived from the orchestrator name.
+- `display_name`: user-facing label shown on the 🧩 Fixed Workflows page.
+- `orchestrator_path`: relative path to the orchestrator recipe YAML.
+- `fixed_agents`: mapping of agent name → recipe YAML path.
+- `context_hints`: optional JSON object with extra context captured during bundle creation.
+- `created_at`: UTC timestamp when the bundle metadata was recorded.

+This index powers the Fixed Workflows browser and can be reused for future import/export tooling.